 Trust San Francisco to put a quirky Asian spin on an European favorite.
 The Italian pizza gets a makeover at Zante pizza in Bernal heights where, besides the regulars, you can order some yummy vegetarian and non-vegetarian toppings on your pizza, Indian style.
 Think Tandoori chicken pieces strewn in with roasted veggies or bites of paneer with spinach to recreate that heavenly experience of saag-paneer on a dough.

-Tips for visiting: Zante is located in Bernal Heights on 3489 Mission and is open from 11am-3pm, 5pm-11pm everyday.
+Tips for Visiting: Zante is located in Bernal Heights on 3489 Mission and is open from 11am-3pm, 5pm-11pm everyday.

 Lunch or Dinner: Go Street with Off the Grid

 Off the Grid organizes food truck flash mobs all over the Bay Area.
-They host a massive food truck-a-rama March through October on Friday nights in Fort Mason.
+They host a massive food truck feast March through October on Friday nights in Fort Mason.
 The food choices represent the full SF multi-culti mix with options like empanadas, pizza, barbeque, tacos and Filipino dishes.
 In addition to the Fort Mason event, you can find clusters of food trucks nearly every day somewhere in the SF: Wednesdays at 5th & Minna, Thursdays at the Ferry Building, or Fridays at the Civic Center.

-Tips for visiting: Check their schedule for a dates and location that is convenient for you.
+Tips for Visiting: Check their schedule for a dates and location that is convenient for you.